-Our students will engage with Judaism through Project Based Learning, a teaching method in which students gain knowledge and skills by working for an extended period of time to investigate and respond to an engaging and complex question, problem, or challenge.
-In the context of Central, it means that our student will work on projects related to a particular topic over 8-10 weeks in the LCLJ.
-At the end of the project, families and community members will be invited to engage with the final product.
+Our PreK-7th Grade students will engage with Judaism through Project Based Learning, an education method in which students gain knowledge and skills by working for an extended period of time to investigate and respond to an engaging and complex question, problem, or challenge.
+In the context of Central, it means that PreK-2nd Grade students receive a “taste of PBL” as they spend the year exploring one topic (i.e. Jewish symbols or holidays and blessings) and answering a driving question.
+For our 3rd-6th grade students, it means they will work on projects related to a particular topic over 8-10 weeks.
+At the end of each project, families and community members will be invited to the showcase, a family learning night, where we will engage with the final product.

 We are incredibly excited to pioneer this approach at Central.
 All of the educators have been trained by the Buck Institute for Education, the leading innovators in this approach.
 We believe that Project Based Learning will allow our students to examine a topic in-depth, while forming a cohesive community with their classmates, finding relevance in Judaism and finding ways large and small to transform their community, Central and the world.